 In this topic, seafood covers marine or freshwater edible organisms, including seaweeds and algae.

-Projects under this topic are relevant to the Circular Economy Action Plan, EU Action Plan Towards Zero Pollution, the European Ocean Pact and the Mission objective of making the blue economy sustainable.
+Projects under this topic are relevant to the Circular Economy Action Plan, the EU Bioeconomy Strategy, the EU Algae Initiative, the EU Action Plan Towards Zero Pollution, the European Ocean Pact and the Mission objective of making the blue economy sustainable.

-The circular approach in seafood supply chain can be applied to the reduction and better management of waste products and/or to improve the valorisation of fisheries and aquaculture by-products which can be used as input for other industries.
-The aquaculture sector can also explore more circular practices, e.g. the use of innovative organic feed from fisheries bycatch, agriculture products or low-trophic species, as alternatives to traditional fish meal and fish oil, which will reduce dependency on wild fish stocks.
+The circular approach in seafood supply chain can be applied by the reduction and better management of waste products and/or by improving the valorisation of fisheries and aquaculture by-products which can be used as input for other industries.
+The aquaculture sector can also explore more circular practices as following the example of the Integral Multi-tropic Aquaculture (IMTA).
+Another example is the use of innovative organic feed from fisheries bycatch, agriculture products or low-trophic species, as alternatives to traditional fish meal and fish oil, which will reduce dependency on wild fish stocks.

-Proposals under this topic should test and demonstrate the technical and economic feasibility and the effectiveness of innovative solutions that improve the circularity and sustainability seafood chain of aquaculture and/or fisheries sectors.
+Proposals under this topic should test and demonstrate the technical feasibility, the economic viability and the effectiveness of innovative solutions that improve the circularity and sustainability seafood chain of aquaculture and/or fisheries sectors.
 These circular solutions should also provide socio-economic benefits to the local communities and stakeholders across the seafood value chain by creating jobs and business opportunities, and enhance skills at local level.

-Proposals should address at least one of following issues:
+Proposals should address at least one of the following issues:

-Innovative and efficient methods and techniques for extracting and valorising seafood by-products from discards of unavoidable unwanted catches or waste products (e.g.: fish sludge, fish manure, shells, etc.).
-These high-value compounds can be used for different applications, such as animal feed, or as inputs for other industries like, for instance, fertilisers, pharmaceuticals, nutraceuticals or cosmetics;
+Innovative and efficient methods and techniques for extracting high-value compounds and valorising seafood by-products from discards of unavoidable unwanted catches or waste products (e.g.: fish sludge, fish manure, trimmings, viscera, shells, seaweed and algal residues, etc.).
+These high-value extracted compounds can be used for different applications, such as animal feed, or as inputs for other industries like, for instance, food products, fertilisers, nutraceuticals, cosmetics, biotech industries, bioplastics and bio-based packaging.
+Applications in the field of alternative energy sources or pharmaceuticals are excluded under this topic.

-Innovative organic feed ingredients, as alternatives to fish meal and fish oil, with the potential to support good growth and Feed Conversion Ratio (FCR) taking into account single species nutritional needs, enabling sustainable future organic aquaculture development in the EU.
+Innovative organic feed ingredients, as alternatives to fish meal and fish oil, with the potential to support good growth and Feed Conversion Ratio (FCR) taking into account single species nutritional needs, enabling sustainable future organic aquaculture development in Europe.

-The effectiveness and efficiency of the proposed solutions should be demonstrated in real conditions through, at least, three use cases per project.
+The effectiveness, feasibiity and efficiency of the proposed solutions should be demonstrated in real conditions through, at least, three use cases per project.

 The monitoring and quantifying of waste products from aquaculture and fisheries are also relevant to improve the circularity of those sectors.
-Therefore, projects under this topic should also implement digital tools and predictive models able to monitor pollution from aquaculture and fisheries activities that can measure the effectiveness of the implemented circular solutions.
+Therefore, projects under this topic should also implement digital tools and predictive models able to monitor pollution and to improve waste management from aquaculture and fisheries activities that can measure the effectiveness of the implemented circular solutions.

-Each proposal should identify explicitly the basin being addressed, i.e.: 1.
-Atlantic and Arctic Sea basin or 2.
+Each proposal should address only one basin / Mission “lighthouse”, which should be explicitly stated in the proposal, i.e.: 1.
+Atlantic and Arctic sea basin or 2.
 Mediterranean Sea basin or 3.
 Baltic and North Sea basin or 4.
-Danube River basin, including Black Sea.
-Only one basin per proposal should be addressed.
+Danube River basin (including the Black Sea).
+Activities should be tailored to address regional/sea basin specificities.

-Proposals should foster cross-sectoral cooperation by involving all relevant stakeholders across the seafood supply chain including producers, processing industry and researchers in the co-creation of innovative solutions to increase the competitiveness and sustainability of the seafood industry and generate socio-economic benefits at local level.
-The proposed solutions should also show the potential for further upscaling and replication and take measures for an early involvement of relevant stakeholders in the project.
+Proposals should foster cross-sectoral cooperation by involving all relevant stakeholders across the seafood supply chain including producers, processing industries, technology providers and researchers in the co-creation of innovative solutions to increase the competitiveness and sustainability of the seafood industry and generate socio-economic benefits at local level.
+Proposals should take measures for an early involvement of relevant stakeholders in the project.
+The proposed solutions should also show the potential for further scaling up and replication.